 In our ever-changing world, the ability to understand the processes and events happening around us is a useful skill to possess.
 Geography enables students to make sense of how our planet affects us but also the positive and negative impacts that we have on it in return.
-With elements of both the arts and the sciences, Geography is a topic that many students enjoy and can easily access and relate to as key themes are constantly in the news.
-In a time of climate change, fights for natural resources and renewable energy, Geography has never been so relevant nor had such an important part to play in enabling the next generation to cope with these pressures.
+With elements of both the arts and the sciences, Geography is a subject explores many of the key themes are constantly in the news.
+In a time of climate change, fights for natural resources and the challenges around developing renewable energy, Geography has never been so relevant nor had such an important part to play in enabling the next generation to cope with these pressures.

-Students are formally assessed, and therefore awarded a National Curriculum grade throughout the year.
+Students are formally assessed throughout the year.
 Typically students will complete one piece of assessed homework during the unit and one exam at the end of each unit.
-Assessed homework may take the form of an essay, newspaper report, poster, presentation or speech.
-An NC grade, general comments and a focussed target will be provided by the teacher and will be recorded in an assessment tracker sheet kept in student books.
-This allows students, parents and teachers to track their progress throughout the year and consider how they may take their work forward.
+Assessed homework may take the form of an essay, newspaper report or presentation.
+A grade, a praise comment and a focused target will be provided by the teacher and will be recorded on a progress tracker in students’ books, so they are always clear about their next steps for improvement.